 GCSE Spanish Grade 6 if studied or; assessment of proficiency.

 Combines well with all subjects.
-Often attracts a lower offer from universities when combined with another subject.
+Often attracts a lower offer when combined with another subject at university.